Tom in Santa Cruz sent in these photos and notes about his Garden Coop build. Enjoy!

 Finally, a tip: When putting together the frame, I had to predrill all my holes to avoid splitting the 2x4s with my screws.
 This is a great task to hand off to a buddy/partner/wife/kid capable of wielding a drill.
 Just mark your cut lumber where you want holes and cut them loose with the drill! —Tom

 Thanks to Tom for sharing his ideas and photos of his backyard chicken coop.
-If you like what he’s done with The Garden Coop plans or have ideas to share, leave a comment below.
+If you like what he’s done with The Garden Coop walk-in chicken coop plans or have ideas to share, leave a comment below.